 In all, the lens has a nice size and balances well on a Sony ⍺7 -class body.
 Also, it handles nicely, but falls somewhat short of some of the decidedly more high build quality -contenders.

 Konica Hexanon AR 35 mm f/2

-For Konica, the 35mm f/2 is a venerable design (9 elements in 7 groups design, with a min aperture of f/16), with the optical recipe used in the later (AR) lenses seeming to have remained unchanged from the early Konica F-mount lens.
-Over a lifespan of more than 25 years, only the lens’ outward appearance and coatings changed.
-All in all, the lens went through 5 distinct (outward) design iterations, with this lens being from the last iteration (all black, with rubberised focus ring).
+While Konica has been manufacturing 35 mm f/2 lenses since 1960 (for the Konica F-mount), this lens has little in common with those early version.
+Re-introduced in 1971, this Konica 35mm f/2 is a 9 elements in 7 groups design, with a min aperture of f/16.
+Over a lifespan of more than 15 years, only the lens’ outward appearance and coatings changed.
+All in all, the lens went through 3 distinct (outward) design iterations, with this lens being from the last iteration (all black, with rubberised focus ring).
 As with the competition, a common theme in these iterations was that the new design was lighter (and probably cheaper to manufacture).
 Unlike some of its main competitors, Konica never went for the extensive use of plastics in their lenses.

 The tested sample (#6881206) is very similar in size to the Canon FD 35/2 , but weighs only 286 grams.
 Even so its barrel is entirely metal.
 Thanks to the shorter flange focal distance of the Konica AR system, and its relatively low weight, it manages to produce a far more well-balanced package (on a Sony ⍺7 body) than the more hefty Canon FD lens.